 Supreme Court Chief Justice John Roberts administers the oath of office to President Barack Obama during the official swearing-in ceremony in the Blue Room of the White House on Inauguration Day, Sunday, Jan.
 20, 2013.
 First Lady Michelle Obama, holding the Robinson family Bible, along with daughters Malia and Sasha, stand with the President.
 (Official White House Photo by Lawrence Jackson)

 On Sunday, President Obama took the oath of office in a private ceremony at the White House.
-President Obama delivered his Second Inaugural Address at the Inauguration Ceremony on Monday (The Constitution mandates that the President takes the oath on January 20.
+President Obama delivered his Second Inaugural Address on Monday (The Constitution mandates that the President takes the oath on January 20.
 Since that date falls on a Sunday this year, the public inauguration ceremony and festivities took place on January 21).
 The speech was 2,137 words long and took 15 minutes to deliver.

 "America’s possibilities are limitless," he said, "for we possess all the qualities that this world without boundaries demands: youth and drive; diversity and openness; an endless capacity for risk and a gift for reinvention.
 My fellow Americans, we are made for this moment, and we will seize it -- so long as we seize it together."
 You can read the official transcript here or check out a photo gallery of Inaugural images from the White House photo office here.

 Now is the Time